ghrahul/MLflow-Basics/README.md

 Step 4: Now you can run project using `mlflow run` command.

-N.B When we run `mlflow run` it will create a docker image which includes code and all the requirements of our environments and the image will be tagged as `mlflow-docker-example-<git-version>`.
+N.B When we run `mlflow run .` it will create a docker image which includes code and all the requirements of our environments and the image will be tagged as `mlflow-docker-example-<git-version>`.
 After the image is built MLflow executes the entry point (specified in `MLproject` file) within the container using `docker run`.

 Dockerization of model gives us the flexibility of including non-Python dependencies in our environments unlike conda environment.